EberliAugusto/toy-react-blog/README.md

 * "Proper JS"
 * Testing suites

-# To you
+## To you

 Dear everyone,

-If you you have something cool to share or something you would do differently, let me know, I would love to hear it. :blush:
+If you have something cool to share or something you would do differently, let me know, I would love to hear it. :blush:

 Dear recruiter,